 This course familiarizes the student with the expectations of journalism by the public and teaches the student the basic newswriting guidelines used in broadcast journalism.
 Through newswriting assignments and exercises, the student will become adept in basic broadcast news writing.
+Media Studies 14 is the same course as Journalism 4A.
+Students may earn credit for one, but not both.

-MEDIA 15, Advanced Newscasting and Newswriting 3 units Transfer: CSU • Prerequisite: Media Studies 14.
+MEDIA 15, Advanced Newscasting and Newswriting

+- Prerequisite: None. - Advisory: Media Studies 14.